 In accordance with applicable laws, rules and regulations, our audit committee charter and pre-approval policies established by the audit committee require that the audit committee review in advance and pre-approve all audit and permitted non-audit fees for services provided to us by our independent registered public accounting firm.
-The services performed by, and the fees to be paid to, EFP Rotenberg, LLP in 2009 were approved by the entire board of directors, then consisting of Messrs.
-Travers, Russell and Lee, prior to the establishment of our audit committee in December 2009 in connection with the closing of our initial public offering.
+The services performed by, and the fees to be paid to, EFP Rotenberg, LLP in 2010 were approved by the Audit Committee, then consisting of Messrs.
+Lee and Perrine and Ms. Sakyo.